 El chirimoyo es un árbol perteneciente a la familia de las anonáceas de crecimiento lento y qu puede adquirir en su madurez una altura de 7 a 8 m.
 Presenta exuberante follaje, porte erguido y a veces ramificado.
 El tallo es cilíndrico y de corteza gruesa.

 Its edible fruit is the cherimoya (from Quechua chiri, 'cold, cold' andmuya, 'seeds', since it germinates at high altitudes).
 It is considered one of the most appreciated tropical fruits within the genus.
 The cherimoya has high organoleptic, digestive and nutritional qualities and is appreciated for its medicinal and industrial properties.
+The grapefruit is a plant of the Citrus genus, of the Rutaceae family, cultivated for its fruit.
+The grapefruit is a hybrid, probably produced spontaneously, between the pomelo and the sweet orange.

 El mangero es un árbol de hoja prenne que puede alcanzar los 45 metros de altura con una copa de 30 metros de diametro.
 Su fruto, el mango, es jugos y tiene numerosas variedades con formas, colores, texturas y sabores muy variables.
 Es redondo a oblongo y puede tener pesos de menos de 50 g a más de 2 kg.
 Consta de una cáscara, una pulpa comestible y una semilla dura y aplanada.
 Durante el desarrollo del fruto, la cáscara es de un color verde oscuro, que cambia a tonos verdes claros, amarillos, de color naranja, rojos o de color borra de vino al madurar el fruto.
 Según la variedad, la pulpa del mango maduro es dulce, de textura suave o fibrosa y de color naranja o amarillo.
 La variedad llamada mango de hilacha es la que mayor cantidad de fibra contiene.